Will Attorney in Florida

 Yes, our firm often represents clients who live in other states while the probate case is pending in a Florida county.
 Many estates here involve adult children or other heirs who live elsewhere and cannot easily travel for every hearing or meeting.
 We work to make the process accessible by communicating through phone, email, and video, and by handling filings and court appearances locally.

 From our base in Fort Lauderdale, we serve clients in probate courts across the state, including the Seventeenth Judicial Circuit in Broward County, the Eleventh Judicial Circuit in Miami-Dade County, and the Fifteenth Judicial Circuit in Palm Beach County.
-During your free initial consultation, we can explain how distance would affect your particular case, what you would need to do from your location, and how we coordinate with out-of-state clients on strategy and decisions.
+We are accustomed to coordinating by phone, video, and email to make the process as manageable as possible.

 Fees for will disputes can depend on several factors, including the complexity of the issues, the amount at stake, how many parties are involved, and whether the case resolves through negotiation or proceeds through extended litigation.
 Some matters may involve hourly billing or other arrangements that comply with Florida law and the circumstances of the estate.
 Because no two cases are the same, we discuss fee options with you directly rather than taking a one-size-fits-all approach.

-Our firm has represented both individuals who contest wills and those who defend them, including personal representatives who are trying to administer an estate in good faith.
+If a will contest is filed, it is important to understand your duties as a personal representative and respond appropriately.
+Our firm has represented individuals who contest wills and those who defend them, including personal representatives who are trying to administer an estate in good faith.
 We review the claims being made, examine the steps you have taken so far, and advise you on how to comply with your duties while protecting your rights.
-Having counsel can help you navigate contested proceedings in a probate division and work toward a resolution that respects both the law and the estate plan when it is valid.

-Bringing certain documents and information to your first meeting can help us make the most of our time together.
 It is helpful to have a copy of the current will, any earlier wills or codicils you may have, and any court papers you have received, such as a Notice of Administration or letters from the clerk of court.
 A simple family tree or list of relatives, including their contact information and their relationship to the person who passed away, can also be useful.
+Notes about relevant events, health changes, or concerns can also be helpful.
+If you do not have everything, we can still discuss your situation and explain what information may be useful moving forward.

 The Stories That Matter